Muscimol: Analogues

 Analogues of muscimol include γ-aminobutyric acid (GABA), ibotenic acid, dihydromuscimol, thiomuscimol, piperidine-4-sulphonic acid (P4S), gaboxadol (THIP), 4-AHP, 4-PIOL, isonipecotic acid, guvacine, isoguvacine, THPO, nipecotic acid, and tiagabine, among others.
+In contrast to the preceding compounds, certain other analogues, including isomuscimol and azamuscimol, are virtually inactive.
 The structural requirements for GABA_{A} receptor binding and activation are very strict, so relatively few high-efficacy GABA_{A} receptor agonists are known.

 History

 Amanita muscaria has been used by humans as a psychoactive drug since ancient times.
 Muscimol was isolated from Amanita muscaria independently by three different research groups in 1964 and 1965.
 It was synthesized by Gagneux and colleagues in 1965.
 The chemical structure of muscimol, along with that of ibotenic acid, was published by Conrad Eugster at the University of Zurich in 1967.

 Its structural similarity to the neurotransmitter γ-aminobutyric acid (GABA) was quickly recognized and muscimol was shown to have GABA-like actions by Graham Johnston and colleagues in 1968.
 Subsequently, its actions were shown to be reversed by the GABA receptor antagonist bicuculline in 1971.

 The effects of muscimol in humans were studied and described by Waser in 1967.
 Later, ethnobotanist Jonathan Ott further described the effects of muscimol, via Amanita pantherina consumption, in 1976.

 Danish medicinal chemist Povl Krogsgaard-Larsen and colleagues studied muscimol and synthetic analogues over several decades starting in the 1970s.
 Other GABA_{A} receptor ligands, such as gaboxadol (THIP) and 4-PIOL, and GABA transporter modulators, such as nipecotic acid and tiagabine, have been derived from muscimol.
 Many muscimol analogues were developed by Krogsgaard-Larsen and colleagues.

+Muscimol was encountered online as a novel designer drug in 2023.